Entering Canada After a DUI Arrest or Conviction

 - Have enough money for their stay

-Many people do not that know that someone only arrested for DUI, but not yet convicted, will have the same result as if they had been found guilty.
+Many people do not know that someone only arrested for DUI, but not yet convicted, will have the same result as if they had been found guilty.
 They will be considered inadmissible to Canada.
 A person is considered criminally inadmissible if:

-- There is a trial under way
+- There is a trial underway

 - There is a warrant out for their arrest

-- Charges are pending against them, or
+- Charges are pending against them

 - An officer has credible information that they committed an offense outside of Canada.

-Rehabilitation Allows Entry into Canada After a Conviction
+Rehabilitation allows entry into Canada after a conviction

 To prove a person has been rehabilitated, he/she must:

-- Show proof of a stable lifestyle, permanent residence, employment, and letters of reference attesting to their good character which would show that further criminal activity is unlikely.
+- Show proof of a stable lifestyle, permanent residence, employment, and letters of reference attesting to their good character which would show that further criminal activity is unlikely

-At the Chestney Law Firm, it's our job to know and inform our clients of the many negative impacts a DUI conviction will have on their futures.
+At the Chestney Law Firm it’s our job to know and inform our clients of the many negative impacts a Georgia DUI conviction will have on their futures.
 Discussing these things with our clients helps them make the right decision as to whether they should fight their DUI charges or plead guilty.